ArindamDutta02082001/Spring_Starter/05-Spring-demoredis/readme.md

             redisTemplate.afterPropertiesSet();
             return redisTemplate;
           }
-- Serialize the object by implementing **Serializable** in the entity class
+- Serialize the object by implementing **Serializable** in the entity class as we store serialized object into the redis server
 <pre>
 @Getter
 @Setter